ejb1987/Option/README.md

 2. Run the cells in the notebook sequentially to perform stock option pricing, and implied volatility calculation, and to plot the volatility smile.

 ## Functionality
-1. get_option_data(option_ticker)

-Fetches the underlying stock data and option-specific details such as strike price, expiration date, risk-free rate, and dividend yield.
+1. **get_option_data(option_ticker)**: Fetches the underlying stock data and option-specific details such as strike price, expiration date, risk-free rate, and dividend yield.

-2. black_scholes_price(...)

-Computes the price of a call or put options using the Black-Scholes formula, taking into account the continuous dividend yield.
+2. **black_scholes_price(...)**: Computes the price of a call or put options using the Black-Scholes formula, taking into account the continuous dividend yield.

-3. implied_volatility(...)

-Estimates the implied volatility by minimizing the difference between the market price of the option and the price calculated using the Black-Scholes model.
+3. **implied_volatility(...)**: Estimates the implied volatility by minimizing the difference between the market price of the option and the price calculated using the Black-Scholes model.

-4. monte_carlo_option_price(...)

-Utilizes Monte Carlo Simulation to estimate the price of the option by simulating multiple future price paths of the underlying asset.
+4. **monte_carlo_option_price(...)**: Utilizes Monte Carlo Simulation to estimate the price of the option by simulating multiple future price paths of the underlying asset.

-5. plot_volatility_smile(stock_ticker, expiration_date, option_type)

-Plots the volatility smile, showing the relationship between different strike prices and their respective implied volatilities for either call or put options.
+5. **plot_volatility_smile(stock_ticker, expiration_date, option_type)**: Plots the volatility smile, showing the relationship between different strike prices and their respective implied volatilities for either call or put options.

 ### Example Output
 ```